amireldor/amir-taninfiles/README.md

 This is amir-taninfiles
 =======================

-Note of doom: there's a branch called 'one' which I will probably switch to as soon as it's done.
+**Note of doom:** there's a branch called 'one' which I will probably merge to as soon as it's done.
 It has one script to do the whole bootstraping process.
 One script is cool.

+**Yet another note of doom:** why not make an Ansible script to install this stuff on localhost as inventory? **Warning:** don't fall into a refactoring-syndrome.
+Finish 'one' branch first.

 This is basically my dotfiles repository along with some Linux system bootstrap helper scripts.